Someone who is Inexplicably Awesome

 , secret origin or Mysterious Past

 an Inexplicably Awesome character has is by definition locked away; their existence is a conundrum.
-They usually display powers or abilities that are unusual if not downright bizarre for the setting, and exhibits eccentricities to match.
+They usually display powers or abilities that are unusual if not downright bizarre for the setting, and exhibit eccentricities to match.
 One would assume that such an impenetrable enigma would be a source of gallons of plot, and they'd be right, although not in the obvious way: rather than being a puzzle to solve

 , their very presence